 These studies don't promise that diet is a cure for existing eye conditions but that it improves your chances of keeping your eyes in continuing health as you age.
 In addition, good nutrition and a healthier lifestyle can help stop early-stage problems, such as AMD and dry eye, getting worse.
 Next, we'll look at recommendations for healthy eyes.

 Interestingly, a diet for eye health is similar to what you would eat to benefit other parts of the body.
 Marchetti says: "If you're eating healthily for heart and cognitive health, you're probably already looking after your eyes."
 She adds: "It's worth thinking about your eye health as early as your 30s or 40s, as that's when early abnormal changes can take place in your macula."

 Marchetti's tips for eye health are:

 Eat plenty of colourful fruits and vegetables which contain the antioxidant nutrients that boost eye health.
 These include kale, spinach, egg yolks, orange peppers, raspberries, blueberries, broccoli, kiwi fruit, squash, courgette, grapes and orange juice.
-Aim for at least five portions a day of fruits and vegetables and a few eggs a week (they are no longer limited for people with raised cholesterol!)
+Aim for at least five portions a day of fruits and vegetables, and a few eggs a week - these are no longer limited for people with raised cholesterol!

 Omega-3 fatty acids are important for eye health, especially helping to prevent dry eye which affects one in nine women aged over 40 years.
 Aim to eat oily fish (salmon, mackerel, herring, tuna) once a week, or take a daily fish oil supplement.
 White fish and seafood also contain zinc which helps to support your eyes so include a portion of these every week too.